How Do You Get Your Mood Mojo Back? 7 Things You Can Do Right Now

 That’s why I wanted to design a multivitamin that would fill all the gaps.
 Be the insurance to make sure you can get all the nutrients you need whatever is going on in your life.

-So to start with I focus on giving my body all the immune boosters, anti-inflammatories and mood enhancers by taking Mood Me with all its powerful ingredients to support the fight.
+So to start with focus on giving your body all the immune boosters, anti-inflammatories and mood enhancers by taking Mood Me with all its powerful ingredients to support your brain.

-Probiotics, Vitamins C + D, and Zinc have all been linked to prevention and recovery from Covid-19 which made me so happy when I knew that all of these ingredients were in their most bioavailable form in my own supplements.
-I had designed and created my own tools for immunity.
+Probiotics, Vitamins C + D, and Zinc have all been linked to prevention and recovery from Covid-19 which made me so happy when I knew that all of these ingredients were in their most bioavailable form in M+E supplements.

 Then it was brain energy to try to get through the day without the afternoon slumps with Energy Me.

-Energy Me was a complete game-changer for me.
+Energy Me was a complete game-changer for tiredness.

-Then I took Calm Me for the Magnesium and Glutamine to help me reduce the anxiety, shock and adrenaline in my body that I felt was present in high quantities, to fight off disease and stress.
+Then Calm Me for the Magnesium and Glutamine to help you reduce the anxiety, shock and adrenaline in my body to fight off disease and stress.
 Just like a tiger threatens your life and we release adrenaline in response, so disease triggers the same response.

-And Happy Me for the DLPA and Tryptophan to ease the low, flat feelings that I experience at times too.
-To help me build some emotional energy, to help me sleep and to refuel your hypothalamus - your brain's master gland.
+And Happy Me for the DLPA and Tryptophan to ease the low, flat feelings that you can experience at times too.
+To help you build some emotional energy, to help you sleep and to refuel your hypothalamus - your brain's master gland.